A 5 Steps Beginner’s Guide for Distilled Spirits

 Home distilling of alcohol is a nice hobby.
-But if you want to make homemade alcohol / spirits in a high quality, it is not done to put the fruit into a barrel and leave it.
+But how do you make moonshine?
+If you want to make distilled spirits in a high quality, it is not done to put the fruit into a barrel and leave it.
 There is a certain quantum of basic skills necessary to make an alcoholic mash of fruit (= to mash fruits and ferment the fruit pulp) and to distill the mash (= distillation of the mash, distilling alcohol, distillation of spirits).
 Not till then you will rejoice in distilling alcohol at home.

 Why Home Distilling of Alcohol?

 There are a lot of distilled spirits found in the supermarkets.
 In specialist shops you can find nearly every kind of fruit distilled to spirits or brandies.
 So why should you spend such a lot of work on distilling alcohol at home?